eclipse-edc/IdentityHub/docs/developer/architecture/identity-trust-protocol/identity-and-trust-modules.md

 - publish/overwrite DID documents using the publishers
 - react to key rotation events from the [KeyPair module](#keypair-module): adds new keys to the DID, removes old ones, etc.
-- react to manual action via the management API
+- react to manual action via the Identity API

 ## KeyPair Module